 Things to Note When Visiting Ngong Ping

-- The name Ngong Ping actually refers to the highland the Village is built on.
+- The name Ngong Ping actually refers to the highland the village is built on.
 Between December and February, temperatures could drop below ten degrees Celsius.
-Do check weather forecasts and be appropriately dressed before visiting.
+Do check weather forecasts and be appropriately dressed when visiting.

-The MTR ride from Hong Kong downtown to Tung Chung Station requires around 40 minutes, depending on where you begin your jouney at.
+- The MTR ride from downtown Hong Kong to Tung Chung Station requires around 40 minutes, depending on where you begin your journey at.